-In every Caribbean country, a locally made brew is always the number one beer.
-Typically this is a lager with just enough complexity to complement Caribbean food, but easy-going enough to enjoy several bottles in the warm weather of the region without getting overwhelmed.
+Across the many countries of the Caribbean, the leading beer is typically a locally brewed, light lager.
 Identifying this brand is easy, the billboards are everywhere, bars are bedecked in their branding, and the bottles are always within easy reach.
 Notably, these brands may command local loyalty at home, but in other Caribbean countries few drinkers are fans.
 For example, Red Stripe is the most popular beer in Jamaica, but in Barbados and Trinidad finding it stocked in a store is hard and finding a staunch Red Stripe drinker is even harder.
 On those islands, Banks Beer and Carib Beer respectively are the number one brands.

 Arthur Guinness began brewing beer in 1756, but he only established a brewery in Dublin three years later.
 At this time, a popular style made in the British Isles was a dark, sweet beer known as porter.
 Porter acquired both the black colour and rich character from the roasted malt that made up the majority of grain used in the beer.
 The name came from the porters who offloaded ships at the London Docks as well as the street porters who moved goods throughout the city.
 Both groups were among the most enthusiastic drinkers of this rich, nourishing beer.

-In 1801, an entry in a brewery journal for West Indies Porter marked an addition to these four, and the earliest reference to Guinness brewing a beer specifically for the Caribbean market.
+In 1801, an entry in a brewery journal for West Indies Porter marked an addition to these four, and the earliest reference to a Guinness product made specifically for the Caribbean market.
 This was not the first porter ever exported to the region.
 Records indicate that London brewers were shipping that style of beer to Jamaica and Barbados since the middle of the previous century.
 It is also likely that Guinness shipped porter to the region long before coming up with West Indies Porter.
-What West Indies Porter represented was the perfection of the brewing methods for making a robust porter that would best survive the long journey across the Atlantic and the heat and humidity of the Caribbean.
+What West Indies Porter represented was the perfection of the brewing methods for making a robust porter that would best survive the long journey across the Atlantic, and the heat and humidity of the Caribbean climate.
 Guinness West Indies Porter was brewed to be stronger, and fortified with extra hops and a small amount of sour beer.
 This new product would play an important role in Guinness growing into a global giant since within a few years this new beer was being shipped to Africa, Australia, and North America.

 Flip was a phenomenon all across the Anglo-Atlantic world, and while the preparation differed according to various local traditions, it always used the same ingredients; dark beer, rum, milk, and sugar cane syrup.
 In England, the ingredients would be heated in a saucepan before serving, but in North America where it was far more popular, they would be poured into an earthenware pitcher and heated with a fireplace poker.
-In the Caribbean, the ingredients were not heated, simply combined and served as a rum cream liqueur.
-Dock workers and others in physically demanding jobs drank flip, leading to an association with virility and vitality.
+In the Caribbean, the ingredients were not heated, simply combined and served as a beverage called stout punch.
+Dock workers and others in physically demanding jobs drank stout punch, leading to an association with virility and vitality.
 Beverages like this helped to establish stout’s growing global status as a hearty and healthy beverage that was often recommended by doctors.
-A modern drink in the Caribbean that descended from flip called stout punch is still seen as a male libido booster.
+This status still lives on in the Caribbean, and both Guinness and stout punch are still seen as male libido boosters.

 While the market for stout in the Caribbean kept growing, Guinness did not have a monopoly in the region since many drinkers did not understand the concept of a beer brand at that point.
-Only in 1862 did the company adopt the now iconic logo based on the harp that is also on the coat of arms of Ireland and Monserrat.
+Only in 1862 did the company adopt the now iconic harp logo.
 Even so, export bottlers still used their own name and iconography on bottles and drinkers often asked for Guinness by the name of the image on the bottle.
 Very often, this was the image of an animal like a wolf, a pelican, or a flamingo.
 Bottles of Guinness in the West Indies would sometimes be sold under different names depending on the British company who bottled it and the importer who brought it in.
-In Malaysia, drinkers still request a Guinness by asking for a “black dog” due to the popularity of two bottlers who used a bulldog image on their labels.
+In Malaysia, drinkers still request Guinness by asking for a “black dog” due to the popularity of two bottlers who used a bulldog image on their labels.

 From the time that the company started using the harp logo well into the next decade, Guinness would be engaged in the arduous task of building a global brand identity while also consolidating their bottling operation and modernizing brewing methods.
 For the first of these tasks, they would deploy brand ambassadors known as travelers to build awareness and report to brewery management about developing beer trends.
 In 1900, one of these travelers identified what he referred to as Colonial Stout in Australia, a sweeter more affordable alternative to Guinness that was locally brewed.
 Another reported that stout was the most popular beer in South Africa by a wide margin, but that Colonial Stout had the largest share of the market.